predsci/POT3D/README.md

 The runs are performed in `testsuite/validation/run/` and the second run overwrites the first.

 Each result will be checked against a reference solution (in `/runs/validation/validation`) and a PASS/FAIL message will be displayed.

+Note that these validation runs use `ifprec=1` even if POT3D was build with cuSparse enabled, so to test a cuSparse build, one needs to modify the pot3d.dat file manually (see below).

 --------------------------------